saifalfalah/react-handbook/content/react-installation/index.md

 `create-react-app` is a project aimed at getting you up to speed with React in no time, and any React app that needs to outgrow a single page will find that `create-react-app` meets that need.

-You start by using [`npx`](https://flaviocopes.com/npx/), which is an easy way to download and execute Node.js commands without installing them. `npx` comes with `npm` (since version 5.2) and if you don't have npm installed already, do it now from <https://nodejs.org> (npm is installed with Node).
+You start by using [`npx`](https://flaviocopes.com/npx/), which is an easy way to download and execute Node.js commands and packages without installing them. `npx` comes with `npm` (since version 5.2) and if you don't have npm installed already, do it now from <https://nodejs.org> (npm is installed with Node).

 If you are unsure which version of npm you have, run `npm -v` to check if you need to update.